safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise4.md

 <br>**1) Add External Action**
 <br>Open the FME Server web interface and navigate to the Automations:Manage page.
 Click the Incoming Building Footprints and stop the Automation to allow for editing.
 The final step in the Automation is to add an email service External Action through which a response will be sent.

-Select the plus icon in the bottom left and this time drag a blue icon onto the canvas.
+Select the plus icon in the bottom left and this time drag an External Action (blue) to the canvas.
 Connect this to the Success (check mark) output port of the Run Workspace node, which will now also act as a Trigger.

 ![](./Images/Img4.430.Ex4.ConnectEmailAction.png)